-• Black pleated or wrap kilts are acceptable.
+• Black kilts are acceptable.

 • The length of the kilts or shorts should be professional (i.e. no more than 6 inches above the knee).

 • The fabric should be of a substantial substance so as to hang smoothly, to resist fading, and to be in good repair.